Moyka (singer): Career

 Since March 2023, Moyka released four singles out of her second studio album Movies, Cars & Heartbreak, which was released on 20 October 2023.
 According to Moyka, the album is meant for "the brokenhearted, the thrill-seekers and party-people - and for those who love to dance and cry at the same time."
 Following the album release, Moyka commenced her first Europe tour with concerts in Germany, Iceland, Norway, Switzerland and the United Kingdom between October 2023 and February 2024.

 Moyka reached a new wave of international popularity in March 2024 after several of her songs were featured in the third and final season of Young Royals, a Swedish teen drama series produced by Netflix.
 The season features the two songs Lonely and Perfect Movie Scene of Moyka's second album Movies, Cars & Heartbreak and a remix of her 2021 single As Long As You're Here, which was used in the final scene of the last episode.
 The remix was produced as the music directors of the series expressed interest in an adapted version of the song for the series.

-Since April 2024, Moyka is on a summer festival tour, performing in Denmark, Germany, Norway and Switzerland.
+In September 2026, she announced a series of two international live tours following the reveal of her upcoming album BULLEYES.
+The first one is called LATAM TOUR and is planned to take place through several Southern America countries at the fall of 2026.
+The other one, named after the album's title BULLEYES TOUR represents the second and bigger European tour of the artist, expected to start in February 2027.